facussc24/Proyecto-barack/README.md

 `localStorage`.
 Pressing **Guardar** attempts to POST the JSON to `/api/amfe`.
 If that endpoint is missing the page still saves to `localStorage` and shows a warning that the server could not be reached.

+## Using the sinóptico editor

+Open `sinoptico.html` and click **Editar** to modify the hierarchy.
+Rows remain visible while editing even with an empty search box, so you can toggle the level checkboxes to quickly hide or show sections.

 ## Features

 - **Column toggles** – checkboxes let you hide or show specific table columns.